william590y/blog/_drafts/2025-08-27-poststructualism.markdown

 excerpt_separator: <!--more-->
 ---

-an obituary for the turing test and what it means for us
+an obituary for the Turing test and what it means for us
 <!--more-->

 <blockquote>